oeholmen/UVIScript/README.md

 ### Misc
 Just ignore.
 Old stuff.
 ### Modular
-This folder contains modular event processors that require at least one other script to function as intended.
+This folder contains modular event processors that work by sending triggers from one script that the other scripts use as input.
 ### Modulators
 This folder contains scripts that can be used with the "Script event modulation" source in UVI Falcon.
 ### Resources